3 Ways To Use Decorative Tile Behind Your Stove

 Ovens are often the natural focal point anyway, and you can emphasize this by using decorative tile in a different color over the stove than the rest of the backsplash.

 So which accent color do you pick for the decorative tile?
 I recommend choosing a color that matches either the cabinets, countertops, or other prominent kitchen finish.
-In the photo above, you can see they chose our Latte glaze color to coordinate with the warm wood tones from the oven hood.
+In the photo above, you can see they chose the glaze color of the tile to coordinate with the warm wood tones from the oven hood.

 3. Decorative Tile in Multiple Colors